 - If te tamaiti is not yet born, is the parent accessing antenatal care?
 What do they understand about healthy pregnancy and the importance of antenatal care?
 How have they prepared for the arrival of pēpi and what support will be available to them after pēpi is born?

-Relationship with te tamaiti or rangatahi
+Relationship with te tamaiti

 - If te tamaiti is not yet born, what is the parent's attitude to the pregnancy?
 What do they want for the future of their tamaiti?
 Are there any similar patterns in this pregnancy compared with that of a previous tamaiti?